Homeland Security serves criminal search warrant at Kings Mountain fire equipment supplier

-KINGS MOUNTAIN, N.C. — Homeland Security Investigation officials confirmed that Immigration and Customs and Enforcement agents are at a Kings Mountain fire equipment Wednesday afternoon to serve federal criminal warrants.
+KINGS MOUNTAIN, N.C. — Homeland Security Investigation officials confirmed that Immigration and Customs and Enforcement agents went to a Kings Mountain fire equipment supplier Wednesday afternoon to serve federal criminal search warrants.

 A viewer provided Channel 9 with photos of several enforcement officers inside Buckeye Fire Equipment Company on Kings Road.